 The board was obviously influenced by the degree of opposition.
 When a vote was called it was unanimously against granting the variances.

 Granted a 20-foot rear variance for a new commercial building on U.S. 31 by CVS: Representatives with Inkana Development plan to add a second floor to the State Farm building (which is at 3036 Independence Drive, not the CVS Building at 3030, as published).
-Inkana was allowed to continue the non-compliant 20-foot rear variance the current building occupies in order to spare the current to build an addition and spare 9 of the 10 existing parking spaces.
+Inkana was allowed to continue the non-compliant 20-foot rear variance the current building occupies in order to build an addition and spare 9 of the 10 existing parking spaces.
 The building is currently owned by the Baptist Foundation of Alabama.

 Granted a right building setback for a house on Oxmoor: In the shortest case of the evening, homeowners at 1603 Oxmoor Road were allowed to continue an existing 2.2-foot right setback variance in order to build an addition approximately 25 feet to the rear.